-Formal methods have been seriously applied recently in various industrial and academic pilot projects as reported, for instance, in [4].
+Formal methods have been seriously applied in recent years in various industrial and academic pilot projects as reported, for instance, in [6].
 However, the breakthrough, by which formal methods are routinely applied to software developments, has not yet been achieved.
 Many companies involved in such projects are scaling down their use of formal methods to a level that is in accordance with their current industrial relevance.
 For instance, they have only small teams of highly trained research staff working on selected critical aspects of systems.